A drawing program

 A tool to draw straight lines on the canvas.
 While the line is red it's possible to change its angle.

 A tool to clean up lines.
 The shortcut to select the pen tool is r

 This tool is useful to remove excess pixels when drawing sharp edges with the pen tool.

 A tool to draw rectangles on a canvas.
 The rectangle tool shortcut is t.

 To draw using a pattern, select a style from the right menu.

-For a more detailed view of a drawing, select the magnifying glass, or press on the spacebar.
+For a more detailed view of a drawing, select the zoom tool (shortcut is y), or press on the spacebar or shift.
 The magnifying glass has a little circle next to it when zoomed in.

 To create small animations there are basic tools to use.
 To add frames, click on the number on the right.
 This number counts up the number of frames in a project.
 The size of the canvas limits the number of frames, and Noodle restricts the allowable amount automatically.
 For more frames, resize the canvas to a smaller size.